nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

     mountPath: /etc/nginx/waf/bundles
 ```

-Full example of a deployment file with `volumes` and `volumeMounts` added:
+A full example of a deployment file with `volumes` and `volumeMounts` may look like the following:

 ```yaml